TagundNachtMedia/geojson.io/README.md

 `npm start` uses `concurrently` to run `live-server` which will serve the project directory in your browser and listen for changes, `rollup` which will build the js and css bundles, and `npx tailwindcss` which builds `css/tailwind_dist.css` (including only the tailwind rules needed in the project)

 `rollup` can take several seconds to build before changes appear in the browser.

-If you get an error resolving dependencies related to `rollup` on newer versions of node, then try `npm install --force` and be sure to not commit changes to `package-lock.json`.

 ## Production Build & Deployment